 Instead of dumping all of our work into the ocean of public social media, we can share it in controlled environments.
-We can let it swim in friendly waters—streams and bays, rivers and lakes.
+We can let it swim in friendly waters.
 There is an entire spectrum of sharing between private and public—you might call it semi-public sharing.

 When you share with a trusted group, it elevates your willingness to express what you really want to say.
 By controlling visibility, you unlock vulnerability.

 You might be thinking: “But it’s public now!
 Won’t everyone see it?”
 No. Given the overwhelming volume of stuff on the internet, an obscure page isn’t going to start ranking with SEO just by sharing a link with a few peers.
 It’s extremely difficult to rank with SEO even when you’re actively working on it—if you don’t link to it or post it anywhere, the page is effectively invisible.